-A cover letter is a way to postulate youself for an open job or project call.
-A Cover letter is a work convenience when you have the opportunity to convince your prospective employer from the get-go.
-Opening yourself to them and relating to their industry you show how you're a perfect fit for the position available.
+A cover letter is a way to postulate yourself for an open job or project call.
+A cover letter works conveniently when you have the opportunity to convince your prospective employer from the get-go.
+Opening yourself to them and relating to their industry to show how you’re a perfect fit for the position available.

 You may confuse the cover letter with a pitch letter and vice-versa.
 Cover letters are generally longer than pitches, but it’s not a rule.

-Standard size of the cover letter is from 100 to around 200 words, distributed on less than ten paragraphs, no more than that.
+The standard size of the cover letter is from 100 to around 200 words, distributed in less than ten paragraphs, no more than that.

 It has to have: